Aram47/picsart-creative-apis-cli/README.md

     ```

 ## Usage
-The `image-processor` CLI provides two primary commands:
+The `picsart` CLI provides two primary commands:
 1. `removebg`: Remove background from an image.
 2. `upscale`: Upscale an image to improve quality.